HadleyTheGreat/DarkDeityCommunityPatch/.GitHub/readme.md

 3\) After extracting, run APPLYPATCH.BAT by double-clicking it in the file explorer or right-clicking it and selecting Open.
 If you have default security settings Windows will warn you that you are about to run a batch file and ask you for permission.
 You must allow it to run the batch file to do the install.

-Once the install is complete, you don't need the folder you extracted and installed from anymore and you can safely delete it.
+Once the install is complete, you don't need the zip file or the folder you extracted and installed from anymore and you can safely delete them.

 ### HOW TO UNINSTALL